P403n1x87/austin/README.md

 # Compatibility

-Austin supports Python 2.3-2.7 and 3.3-3.11 and has been tested on the following platforms and architectures
+Austin supports Python 3.8-3.11 and has been tested on the following platforms and architectures

 |             | <img src="art/tux.svg" /> | <img src="art/win.svg"/> | <img src="art/apple.svg"/> |